North by Northwest: Plot

-Thornhill tracks Kendall to an art auction, where the Townsend-impersonator—Phillip Vandamm, the ringleader of the group—is purchasing a small primitive statue.
+Thornhill tracks Kendall to an art auction, where the Townsend impersonator—Phillip Vandamm, the ringleader of the group—is purchasing a small statue.
 Vandamm instructs his henchmen to deal with Thornhill.
 Thornhill disrupts the auction until police are called to remove him.
 He confesses to them that he is the fugitive murderer, but the Professor intervenes.
-At the airport, he tells Thornhill that Kaplan was fictitious and that Eve Kendall is their real agent.
+At the airport, he tells Thornhill that Kaplan was fictitious and that Kendall is their real agent.
 Vandamm lives above Mount Rushmore, and the agency thinks he will be leaving the country by plane from there.
 Thornhill agrees to help maintain Kendall's cover.

 At the Mount Rushmore visitor center, now playing the role of Kaplan at the USIA's request, Thornhill negotiates for Vandamm's turnover of Kendall to be arrested.
 Kendall shoots Thornhill with blanks and flees.
 Afterward, the Professor arranges for Thornhill and Kendall to meet; Thornhill learns that Kendall is to depart on the plane with Vandamm and his right-hand man Leonard.
 He tries to dissuade her from going, but is knocked unconscious by the Professor's driver and locked in a hospital room.

-Thornhill escapes and goes to Vandamm's home to rescue Kendall, where he overhears that the sculpture holds microfilm and that Leonard has discovered the blanks in Kendall's gun.
-Vandamm indicates that he will dispose of Kendall by throwing her from the plane; Thornhill manages to warn her with a surreptitious note.
+Thornhill escapes, goes to Vandamm's home to rescue Kendall and overhears that the sculpture holds microfilm and that Leonard has discovered the blanks in Kendall's gun.
+Vandamm indicates that he will throw Kendall from the plane; Thornhill warns her with a surreptitious note.
 Vandamm, Leonard, and Kendall head for the plane.
-Thornhill is momentarily held at gunpoint by the housekeeper until he realizes she is holding Kendall's gun.
+Thornhill is held at gunpoint by the housekeeper until he realizes she is holding Kendall's gun.
 As Vandamm boards, Kendall takes the sculpture and runs to the pursuing Thornhill, and they flee to the top of Mount Rushmore.
-As they climb down, they are pursued by Vandamm's men.
+While climbing down, they are pursued by Vandamm's men.
 A park ranger fatally shoots Leonard, and Vandamm is taken into custody by the Professor.

-As Kendall hangs on by her fingertips, Thornhill reaches down to pull her up.
-She is next seen—as Mrs. Thornhill—being pulled into an upper berth on a train, which suggestively enters a tunnel.
+As Kendall hangs on by her fingertips, Thornhill reaches down to pull her up and there is a cut to Thornhill pulling Kendall into the upper berth of a train compartment, saying, "Come along, Mrs. Thornhill".
+They share a passionate embrace as the train enters a tunnel.